SimformSolutionsPvtLtd/SSImagePicker/README.md

 Easy to use and configurable library to **Pick an image from the Gallery or Capture image using Camera**.

 You can easily select image from camera and gallery and upload it wherever you want.
-I have created this library to simplify pick or capture image feature.
+We have created this library to simplify pick or capture image feature.

 # Features :